sminez/ad/README.md

 - A [Zettelkasten note taking application](https://gist.github.com/davcam/a4570acb520dce3a25a98cf2ddbb9ef2) from [@davcam](https://github.com/davcam)

-## Repo structure
+## :package: Modules

-Given the (arguably questionable) goal of implementing everything from scratch, there is a fair amount of functionality included in `ad` which in turn is split out into a number of modules within the crate.
+Given the (arguably questionable) goal of implementing as much as possible from scratch, there is a fair amount of functionality included in `ad` which in turn is split out into a number of modules within the crate.
 For now, I'm not structuring things as individual crates but that may change in future.

-### Modules
 _This is a non-exhaustive list of some of the more interesting parts of the internals of `ad`_

 - **buffer/internal**: a [gap buffer](https://en.wikipedia.org/wiki/Gap_buffer) implementation for the